VISIT OUR ART STORE ▶

 Cochineal Bugs

-When mixed with water, the result reminds me of herbal tea!
+When mixed with water, the result reminds the artist of herbal tea!
 This pigment has been used not just in painting, but in dyeing fabric, making lipstick, and even coloring food.
-Yes, if you've eaten red-colored snacks or worn red lipstick, you may have used cochineal bugs, too!
+Yes, if someone has eaten red-colored snacks or worn red lipstick, they may have used cochineal bugs, too!

 Mix dried bugs with water